pocl/pocl/doc/sphinx/source/development.rst

 Before changes are committed to the mainline, all tests in the 'make check' tier-1 suite should pass::

-   make check
+   make check_tier1

 Under the 'examples' directory there are placeholder directories for external OpenCL application projects which are used as test suites for pocl (e.g. ViennaCL).
 These test suites can be enabled for cmake with -DENABLE_TESTSUITES (you can specify a list of test suites if you do not want to enabled all of them, see configure help for the available list).
-Note that these additionnal test suites require additionnal software (tools and libraries).
+Note that these additional test suites require additional software (tools and libraries).
 The configure script checks some of them but the check is not exhautive.
 Test suites are disabled if their requirement files are not available.